Using third-party material in your article

 Do I need permission if I use material from my own work?

-Yes, you will need to check who owns the copyright of the original work, and ask for permission to reuse the material.
+You will need to check who owns the copyright of the original work, and ask for permission to reuse the material.
 The original publisher will usually give you permission to reproduce your own work free of charge.
 If a license was agreed with the publisher in the first instance then permission will again be granted for free.

 Do I need permission if I work for the company whose image I am using?